Meet the Therapist: Mel McGrath

 I feel very lucky to have also worked as a manager of large teams throughout my career and been a trainer to large scale arts venues whilst also focusing my skill base in the arts around diversity and inclusion.
 In my twenties I also worked at the LGBT Switchboard which was a fantastic way of being part of the community and supporting people; this is what partly led to my change of career into mental health.
 Being a counsellor has allowed me to further develop my skills and be of service both within my community, but is not my defining client base and I welcome enquiries from all.

 Where did you train?

 Can you tell us about the type of therapy you practise?

-I am trained in psychosynthesis as the model of psychotherapy, which is also known as a transpersonal therapy.
-The model allows me to work from quite a creative place and I can use meditation, breath work, guided visualisations and drawing, where appropriate, to assist the work.
-I have an integrative training that gives me an oversight of other models, but I stick to my model for the majority of the time aside from the odd piece of Gestalt chair work.
+I am trained in psychosynthesis which is a transpersonal therapy.
+The model allows me to work from quite a creative place and I can use meditation, breathwork, guided visualisations and drawing, where appropriate, to assist the work.
+I have an integrative training that gives me an oversight of other models, but I stick to my model for the majority of the time aside from some Gestalt work.

 How does psychosynthesis help with symptoms of anxiety?

 Psychosynthesis looks at the person through a split lens that allows me to see the person – their experiences, what makes them up – but also their potential and what brings them joy.
 For me this means that when working with anxiety, for example, I can work with the body and mind, knowing both are connected and look to the stories our bodies tell alongside thoughts and feelings.